Motorcyclist and passenger ready to ride in the city, illustrating the importance of safety when riding two-up on a motorcycle.

 Riding a motorcycle with a passenger

-Riding with a passenger on a motorcycle is not something to take lightly.
-Whether it's your partner, a friend, or a loved one, riding as a duo changes your riding habits.
+Taking a passenger on a motorcycle is not something to take lightly.
+Whether it's your partner, a friend or a loved one, riding as a duo changes your riding habits.

-More weight, different stability, clear communication, and appropriate gear are all essential to keep the ride smooth and safe.
+Extra weight, different stability, important communication and appropriate gear are all essential to keep the journey smooth and safe.

-Here are all our tips for riding together with pleasure… and in complete safety.
+Here is all our advice for riding as a duo with enjoyment… And in complete safety.

 With someone behind you, the motorcycle behaves differently.

-Braking distances are longer, corners need to be taken more smoothly, and acceleration should be progressive.
-Adapt your riding style, avoid sudden movements and maintain a steady speed.
+Braking distances are longer, cornering must be smoother, and acceleration more gradual.
+Adapt your riding style, avoid jerky movements and maintain a stable speed.
 Your passenger's comfort also depends on your ability to anticipate the motorcycle's reactions.
-Remember to adjust your suspension if necessary, and to brief your passenger before setting off.
+Remember to adjust your suspension if necessary, and to thoroughly brief your passenger before departure.

 • Moto avec deux personnes en virage, montrant l'adaptation de la conduite avec un passager à l’arrière.
 Moto avec deux personnes en virage, montrant l'adaptation de la conduite avec un passager à l’arrière.